 - Adobe: Adobe Cloud Platform

-- Analytics: CDM Folders connector, Tableau V3, Tableau V2
+- Analytics: CDM Folders connector preview, Tableau V3, Tableau V2

-- Databases and DW: MySQL Relational, Hive, Greenplum, DashDB, Snowflake
+- Databases: MySQL Relational, Hive, Greenplum, DashDB, Snowflake

 - Tech: REST V2, WSconsumer, Complex File Processor

-- Support for file names longer than 250 characters with S3
+- Supporting file names longer than 250 characters with S3

 - Support for custom JDBC URL for Redshift